-After analyzing the brief to know what type of logo the client wants, research the client’s business thoroughly from a designer’s perspective.
+After analyzing the brief to know what type of logo the client wants, research the client’s business thoroughly from a designer’s perspective then design business logo.
 Usually, the brief contains the client’s preferences.
 But a creative logo designer will research the client’s business, company history, products or services, target customers and market, customer profile and so on to create a unique logo.
 The research helps in knowing about a business message that a creative logo design must communicate to the customers.

 Take Design Concepts To The Clients